Starlink vs. Hughesnet: Which Satellite Internet Provider Is Best?

 Starlink Mobile Priority

 Starlink Standard offers different pricing based on the speeds available in your area.
-Starlink plans either cost $90 if you live in a low-capacity area or $120 if you live in a high-capacity area, and you find out which price you get when you sign up (or if Starlink contacts you after your area changes to high-capacity status).
+Starlink plans typically cost $120, although pricing can vary in regions where Starlink sporadically runs deals.
+You find out which price you get when you sign up.

 Unlike Hughesnet and other satellite internet providers, Starlink does not require contracts.
 You can cancel your Starlink internet service at any time–but if you ever want to restart your Starlink service after canceling, you might end up at the bottom of the waitlist.
 Also, Starlink offers unlimited Standard Data, so you will never lose connectivity, but you may experience slower speeds.